-Playwrights who have benefited from the Core Writer program include Christina Anderson, Trista Baldwin, Lee Blessing, George Brant, Carlyle Brown, Connie Congdon, Marcus Gardley, Jeffrey Hatcher, Sherry Kramer, Carson Kreitzer, Martyna Majok, Melanie Marnich, Winter Miller, Greg Moss, Qui Nguyen, Kira Obolensky, Jen Silverman, and Alice Tuan.
+The Core Writer Program is a three-year appointment designed to support a diverse group of playwrights who demonstrate a sustained body of work, commitment, and artistic excellence.
+The program is available to emerging and established writers nationally and offers significant resources intended to further a playwright's career.
+Playwrights who have benefited from the Core Writer Program include Christina Anderson, Trista Baldwin, Lee Blessing, George Brant, Carlyle Brown, Marcus Gardley, Jeffrey Hatcher, Sherry Kramer, Carson Kreitzer, Martyna Majok, Melanie Marnich, Qui Nguyen, Kira Obolensky, Jen Silverman, Alice Tuan, and Rhiana Yazzie.

-The Core Writer program gives 25-30 of the most exciting playwrights from across the country the time and tools to develop new work for the stage.
-All Core Writers receive play development workshops at the Center in collaboration with prominent directors, actors, dramaturgs, and designers.
-Core Writers are eligible to be included in our formal season of public readings: the PlayLabs Festival and the Ruth Easton New Play Series.
+The Core Writer program gives 25-35 of the most exciting playwrights from across the country the time and tools to develop new work for the stage.
+All Core Writers receive play development workshops with the Center, in collaboration with prominent directors, actors, dramaturgs, and designers.
+All writers are paid for their workshop time.
+Core Writers are eligible to be included in our formal season of public readings: the PlayLabs festival and the Ruth Easton New Play Series.
 Core Writers are also promoted by the Center and provided opportunities through an extensive network of colleges and universities, cultural institutions, and producing theaters.

 Each application will contain the following pieces:

--Application Form (including contact details and eligibility information)
+-Application Form (including contact details, eligibility, and demographic information)

 -1-2 paragraph Artists Statement.